Ficool

 Earl, she quickly learned, was a strict, perfection-obsessed instructor.

-After thirty minutes of relentless repetition, G6 muttered, "Gust," her breath coming in short gasps.
-A moderate gust of wind formed, pushing the target back exactly as intended.
+After thirty minutes of relentless repetition, G6 muttered, "Gust," breath coming in short gasps.
+A moderate gust of wind formed, pushing the target back as intended.
 She braced her hands on her knees, reaching her limit.

-"Not yet," Earl stated.
+"Not yet."
+Earl stated.

-"Give me a break," she snapped, annoyed.
+"Give me a break," she snapped.

 This damn geek psycho.
 He sees right through me.

-"I am not in a hurry, geek," G6 said, shoving him away lightly.
-"I mean, Earl."
+"I am not in a hurry, geek.
+I mean, Earl."

 "Ah, Earl is really into teaching Reise.
 I almost feel bad for her now," Keith mused from the sidelines.